A Roth 401(k) and a Roth IRA sound similar — and they are.

 A Roth IRA allows investors a great deal more control over their accounts than a Roth 401(k).
 Investors can choose from the universe of investments for their own accounts, including individual stocks and bonds, but are limited to the funds their employers offer in a 401(k) plan.

-Roth IRA contributions are off-limits if your modified adjusted gross income in 2010 is higher than $176,000 for married couples filing jointly or $120,000 for single filers.
+Roth IRA contributions are off-limits if your modified adjusted gross income in 2019 is $203,000 or more for married couples filing jointly or $137,000 or more for single filers.

 Meanwhile, there are no income limits on Roth 401(k)s.